Arrhythmia

 How do I manage an arrhythmia?

 Once the cause of the arrhythmia is found, the cause will be treated.
-It can usually be treated with medication.
+It can often be treated with medication.
 In addition to medication, self-care activities that may help manage arrhythmias include:

-• Being active at a level that is comfortable for you, on a daily basis.
-Talk with your provider about a plan for physical fitness that is right for you.
+- Being active every day at a level that is comfortable for you.
+Talk with your provider about a plan for physical activity that is right for you.

 When should I call my care team?